-Storage and Disposal Because of the risks associated with accidental ingestion, misuse, and abuse, advise patients to store Pentazocine and Naloxone Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home [see WARNINGS, DRUG ABUSE AND DEPENDENCE].
-Inform patients that leaving Pentazocine and Naloxone Tablets unsecured can pose a deadly risk to others in the
+Storage and Disposal

+Because of the risks associated with accidental ingestion, misuse, and abuse, advise patients to store Pentazocine and Naloxone Tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home [see WARNINGS, DRUG ABUSE AND DEPENDENCE].
+Inform patients that leaving Pentazocine and Naloxone Tablets unsecured can pose a deadly risk to others in the home.
 Advise patients and caregivers that when medicines are no longer needed, they should be disposed of promptly.
 Expired, unwanted, or unused Pentazocine and Naloxone Tablets should be disposed of by flushing the unused medication down the toilet if a drug take-back option is not readily available.
-Inform patients that they can visit www.fda.gov/drugdisposal for a complete list of medicines recommended for disposal by flushing, as well as additional information on disposal of unused medicines
+Inform patients that they can visit www.fda.gov/drugdisposal for a complete list of medicines recommended for disposal by flushing, as well as additional information on disposal of unused medicines.

 Addiction, Abuse, and Misuse Inform patients that the use of Pentazocine and Naloxone Tablets, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose and death [see WARNINGS].
 Instruct patients not to share Pentazocine and Naloxone Tablets with others and to take steps to protect Pentazocine and Naloxone Tablets from theft or misuse.
-Life-Threatening Respiratory Depression death [see WARNINGS].

-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Pentazocine and Naloxone Tablets or when the dosage is increased, and that it can occur even at recommended dosages [see WARNINGS].
-Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop
+Life-Threatening Respiratory Depression Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting Pentazorine and Naloxone Tablets or when the dosage is increased, and that it can occur even at recommended dosages.